ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 } PAAggregateResp;

 struct {
-  PAProto proto;
-  select (PAAggregateSubResp.proto) {
+  select (PAParam.proto) { // PAParam for the PA task
     case prio: PrioAggregateSubResp;
     case hits: HitsAggregateSubResp;
   }
 } PAAggregateSubResp;
 ~~~

-[TODO: Consider removing the `proto` byte from this message and just use the
-PAParam implied by the request.]

 The helper handles each sub-request `PAAggregateSubReq` as follows.
 It first
 checks that checks that `PAAggregateSubReq.proto == PAParam.proto`.
 If not, it